Survey of IT leaders reveals the challenges of cloud security

 As organizations increase their use of public cloud infrastructure, concern about security is a major barrier to successfully utilizing the cloud.
-Organizations are looking to new solutions to secure cloud services, including SaaS, IaaS, and PaaS.
+Organizations are looking to new solutions, like CASBs, to secure cloud services, including SaaS, IaaS, and PaaS.
 We asked IT leaders which security functions are most important to extend to data stored in cloud services, and what challenges they encounter in attempting to gain visibility and control over data as the perimeter erodes.
 We also explored how recent trends in IT security are shaping IT security budgets, new skills required to be effective, and how organizations plan to develop or acquire these new skills

 IT security budgets

 With today’s security challenges, most companies are either increasing or maintaining their security budget.
 IT security budgets increased or remained flat for 92.5% of companies in the past 12 months and a slightly higher percentage (94.3%) expect their budgets to increase or stay flat in the next 12 months.
 Nearly half of companies increased their investments in IT security in the past year (44.5%) and a majority (53.7%) expect to increase their investments going forward.
 Of companies that experienced a higher IT security budget, 82.2% expect their budget to increase again in the next 12 months.
 For companies who maintained a flat IT security budget in the prior 12 months, near one third (32.7%) expect their budgets to increase this year.